phanthehien/mongo-models/API.md

 - `options` - an options object passed to MongoDB's native [`aggregate`](https://docs.mongodb.com/manual/reference/method/db.collection.aggregate/) method.
+- Returns a 'promise' as a result
+  where:
+  - if the connection is success, an array of documents return from the aggregation (results) => { }.
+  - if the connection is failed, return an error object (error) => { }.

 ### `aggregateAsync(pipeline, [options])`

 Calculates aggregate values for the data in a collection where: